top of page

 Keep in mind that consistency always matters more than intensity.

-For best results and consistent progress aim for:
+For best results and consistent progress, aim for:

-• 3–4 sessions/week
+• 3–4 sessions per week.

-• 10–15 slow reps per side
+• 10–15 slow reps per side.

-• 1–2 sets to start
+• 1–2 sets to start.

-The key is that these exercises should leave you feeling more stable and not physically wiped out, sore or stiff.
+The key is that these exercises should leave you feeling more stable and not physically wiped out, sore, or stiff.

 Common Questions

-Is it OK to exercise your core with back pain?
 Yes, in fact, these are some of the moves I often prescribe first to patients with acute low back pain.
-They introduce gentle movement, and reduce stiffness and spasms.
+They introduce gentle movement and reduce stiffness and spasms.
 As long as movements are pain-free and focused on stability, not bending and straining.

-Are planks bad for back pain?Not at all, they can be an excellent progression!
+Not at all; they can be an excellent progression!
 But if they cause discomfort, try a hands-and-knees version first.

 Should my back get tired?